lmco/lm-mit-momentum22/README.md

-# Getting Started <!-- omit in toc -->
+# Getting started <!-- omit in toc -->

 This readme will walk you through getting your environment set up with the required software and running your first missions.

 If you are viewing this file offline, the most up to date version of these instructions is located in the [project GitHub](https://github.com/lmco/lm-mit-momentum22).

-**NOTES:**<!-- omit in toc -->
+>**NOTES:**<!-- omit in toc -->
+>

-1. Unless otherwise specified, all instructions are to be entered into the terminal in your Ubuntu installation
+>1.
+Unless otherwise specified, all instructions are to be entered into the terminal in your Ubuntu installation
-2. Commands that start with `sudo` will require your user password.
+>2.
+Commands that start with `sudo` will require your user password.
 Using sudo invokes superuser security privileges and is akin to running an application as an administrator in Windows.
-3. As we progress through the project, answers to common questions will be added to the [Q&A](https://github.com/lmco/lm-mit-momentum22/blob/main/QA.md).
+>3.
+As we progress through the project, answers to common questions will be added to the [Q&A](https://github.com/lmco/lm-mit-momentum22/blob/main/QA.md).

 ## Quick references

-Note: if you're just getting started, walk through the [steps after the table of contents](#1-install-ubuntu-2004-lts) first!
+>**Note:** If you're just getting started, walk through the [steps after the table of contents](#1-install-ubuntu-2004-lts) first!

 ### How to download this project to your computer